hodrigohamalho/rhcl-developer-portal/README.md

 Link](https://www.redhat.com/en/technologies/cloud-computing/openshift/connectivity-link)
 (downstream of the upstream [Kuadrant](https://kuadrant.io) project).

+An external developer portal allows you to share your APIs with customers and partners.

 Lets API consumers **browse** APIs (with auth, plans and OpenAPI docs), **subscribe** to a plan, **get an API key**, and **see their usage** — without giving any of them direct access to the cluster.
 Lets API owners